-As Director of Service, Tom Hurst keeps a data base listing of all the hours of service that you are involved with while a student at McPherson College.
-Personal hours of service, year-round, as well as class, club, and team service hours are kept in the data base.
+Personal hours of service, year-round, as well as class, club, and team service hours are kept for you while a student at McPherson College.
 Many students request a listing of their service hours while in college as they prepare their resumes.
-If you would like a listing of the hours that you have served, send Tom a note.

 Dancing Rabbit Eco-Village